Saturday, April 28, 2018

 Let's get medieval

 Ubi Soft's Sir Fred (aka Fred) was released in 1989 and is a platform/beat 'em up.
-It was programmed by Tuan Do Cao and Philippe Villain and I feel they were inspired by many older games I played back in my Spectrum days.
+It was programmed by Tuan Do Cao and Philippe Villain, who were inspired by older games I played back in my Spectrum days.

-Our adventure begins with a fantastic intro animation depicting our fearless knight tragically zapped into a midget by an angry dwarf.
-Shocked by this, he shakes his fists at his foe but, they cannot help themselves and burst out laughing.
-Then, adding salt to Fred's wounds is a little gnome who completes Fred's ridicule.
-What a brilliant opening intro!!
+Our adventure begins with an intro animation depicting our fearless knight tragically zapped into a midget by an angry dwarf.
+Shocked by this, he shakes his fists at his foe, but they cannot help themselves and burst out laughing.
+Adding salt to his wounds is a gnome who completes Fred’s mockery.
+A brilliant intro!!

-That's the basis of the game, we need to heal our wounds.
-Wanna see some screenshots?
-I know you do...
+That's the basis of the game: we need to heal our wounds.
+Wanna see some screenshots...

 Now come on, who would have ever expected rude gnomes to be our enemy?